Michael Longley: Limited Editions and Booklets (poetry and prose)

+North American editions of Longley's work are published by Wake Forest University Press.

 Awards and honours

 Gorse Fires (1991) won the Whitbread Poetry Prize.
-The Weather in Japan (2000) won the T.S.
-Eliot Prize and the Hawthornden Prize.
+The Weather in Japan (2000) won the T. S. Eliot Prize and the Hawthornden Prize.
 It also brought him the inaugural Yakamochi Medal in 2018.
-He holds honorary doctorates from Queen's University Belfast (1995) and Trinity College, Dublin (1999) and was the 2001 recipient of the Queen's Gold Medal for Poetry.
+He received honorary doctorates from Queen's (1995) and Trinity (1999) and was the 2001 recipient of the Queen's Gold Medal for Poetry.
 Longley was appointed Commander of the Order of the British Empire (CBE) in the 2010 Birthday Honours.

 Longley won a 2011 London Awards for Art and Performance.
 His collection A Hundred Doors won the Poetry Now Award in September 2012.

 His 2014 collection, The Stairwell, won the 2015 International Griffin Poetry Prize.
 In 2015, he received the Ulster Tatler Lifetime Achievement Award.
 He was awarded the PEN Pinter Prize in 2017.
 The Chair of the judges, Don Paterson, said: "For decades now his effortlessly lyric and fluent poetry has been wholly suffused with the qualities of humanity, humility and compassion, never shying away from the moral complexity that comes from seeing both sides of an argument."

 In 2015 Longley was elected a Freeman of the City of Belfast.
-In 2018, he was made an honorary fellow of Trinity College Dublin.
+In 2018, he was made an honorary fellow of Trinity.
+He was a fellow of the Royal Society of Literature and the Royal Hibernian Academy of Arts.